 Then take a look at this video by Owens Recovery Science, which includes what Dwight Howard did with his training.

 Also, Alex Smith, who suffered what’s supposed to be a “career-ending” injury, has used BFRT in his recovery.
-BFRT, along with proper rehab and training, has given Alex the potential of playing in the NFL again…that’s amazing!!! (watch the documentary on his injury, it’s truly awesome)
+BFRT, along with proper rehab and training, has allowed Alex to return to playing in the NFL again…that’s amazing!!! (watch the documentary on his injury…it’s truly awesome!!!)